kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 ###### Will enabling / using this feature result in introducing new API types?

+In the v1.35 alpha release, we are not considering introducing new API types yet.

 <!--
 Describe them, providing:
   - API type